grantcolley/diptype/README.md

 * [Performance Tests](#performance-tests)

 ## Example Usage
 The following example shows a method reading data and mapping it to fields of a type unknown at design time.
-The full code for this example can be seen at xxx.
+The full code for this example can be seen at [dipmapper](https://github.com/grantcolley/dipmapper).
 ```C#
             public virtual T ReadData<T>(IDataReader reader) where T : class, new()
             {